 AIML AF determines and provisions the flock QoS for the federated group i.e. minimum QoS requirement for the group of selected UEs who participate in the given FL operation.

-NWDAF shall be able to provide Network Performance analytics including additional parameters such as average packet delay, average packet error rate, average packet loss rate, average bitrate during the BDT policy negotiation procedure.
+NWDAF shall be able to provide Network Performance analytics including additional parameters such as average packet delay, average packet error rate, average packet loss rate, average bitrate, and variance of packet delay during the BDT policy negotiation procedure.